 There is no cost if you reschedule your booking by this deadline.
 Note that the original booking is immediately withdrawn when you choose to reschedule.

 2. Is there a fee to reschedule my exam less than 24 hours before my scheduled time?

-You will be marked absent and be required to retake the course (tuition and exam) again.
+If you fail to show up for your exam, you will be marked as absent and will be required to retake the course (tuition and exam).
 Note that the course and exam fees are non-refundable.
+Examinations can only be deferred for medical, work related or bereavement reasons with supporting documentation provided.
 Please review our Examinations Absence and Deferrals policy.